eosdis-nasa/earthdata-pub-forms/README.md

 ## Contributing

-The [`CONTRIBUTING.md`](./CONTRIBUTING.md) has instruction for contributing to the Earthata Pub project.
+The [`CONTRIBUTING.md`](./CONTRIBUTING.md) has instruction for contributing to the Earthdata Pub project.
 Be sure to read that before submitting pull requests.

 ## Building and Quickstarts

-EDPUB Forms use node v12.18.0.
+EDPub Forms use node v12.18.0.
 To build/run the Forms on your local machine, install nvm following the [nvm Install & Update Script](https://github.com/nvm-sh/nvm#install--update-script) instructions.